ShukiSaito/GroupProject/README.md

 ## Requirements

 As a fantasy fan, i would like to be able to search for players in a specific position to strengthen the lineups.
+I would also like to determine how expensive a specific player would be to acquire for my replacement.

 ## Data sources
 - Player Data